 You say, “Okay Russell, I’ll go along with you that Hell exists and that the souls of certain people go there in the afterlife, but God only sends murderers, terrorists, pedophiles, rapists, and all the other ‘worst of the worst’ there, right?”
 Well, that certainly sounds logical and reasonable to our modern mindsets, but it simply isn’t correct theology.
 There are so many verses that I could cite here, but I’ll just use a few (all from the N.K.J.V.) from the third chapter of the gospel of John:

 Jesus answered and said to him, “Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God.”
 (John 3:3)

 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.
 He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.”
 (John 3:16-18)

 He who believes in the Son has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him.
 (John 3:36)

-And so, you see, the only way for you to escape the horrors of hell is to place your belief in Jesus as your personal Savior.
-Anything less than that and you are still flipping up the priceless diamond of your soul as you stand next to the ship’s rail of the afterlife.
-Why act so foolishly?
+And so, you see, the only way for you to escape the horrors of Hell is to place your belief in Jesus as your personal Savior.
+Anything less than that and you are just flipping up the priceless diamond of your soul as you stand next to the ship’s railing of the afterlife.
+But why act so foolishly?
 If you’ve never done so, why don’t you ask Jesus to be your Savior right now?